A double arrival of Galaxy 30 and MEV-2 for Arianespace’s next Ariane 5 mission

 The Galaxy 30 spacecraft was built by Northrop Grumman, while MEV-2 was supplied by Space Logistics LLC, a wholly owned Northrop Grumman subsidiary.
 They will be stacked together to ride in the upper payload position on Ariane 5 for its mission to geostationary transfer orbit.

 The Mission Extension Vehicle-2 will be deployed by Ariane 5 for its rendezvous and docking with the Intelsat 1002 satellite, which is scheduled for early 2021.
-Intelsat 1002 was launched in 2004 by Arianespace, and the MEV-2 will use its own thrusters and fuel supply to control the satellite’s orbit, thereby extending its useful lifetime.
+Intelsat 1002 was launched in 2004, and the MEV-2 will use its own thrusters and fuel supply to control the satellite’s orbit, thereby extending its useful lifetime.

 Multi-band relay duties for Galaxy 30